NaWaCC/nawacc.github.io/index.md

 ### Past events

-* **July 1-12, 2019**: Amandine Aubry, Jérôme Héricourt and Clément Nedoncelle visited the Kiel Institute.
+* **July 1-12, 2019**: Jérôme Héricourt and Clément Nedoncelle visited the Kiel Institute.

 * **May 21-23, 2019**: Léa Marchal visited Lille University & LEM-CNRS.

-* **March 1, 2019**: Amandine Aubry joined the project as a post-doctoral research fellow at Lille University & LEM-CNRS.

 * **December 13-14, 2018**: Miguel Cardoso from Brock University presented a paper titled "Accounting for Foreign-born Employees in a Firm's Decision to Export" at the Kiel-Aarhus workshop.
 Léa Marchal also presented a paper titled "When Immigrants Meet Exporters: Reassessing the Immigrant Wage Gap using French Employer-Employee Data".